ZpFhnu/Artiststyle/README.md

 The first-edition of *Artiststyle18* contains 4055 artwork images collected from 18 artists.
 Please refer to the [csv.file](https://drive.google.com/file/d/1zhu2xzMs1rBHVRvJqT4MNeJffTs1_eAq/view?usp=drive_link) for more details.
 - **Principle and professionals**

 he principle of image collection is based on the provision we made.
-For example, to ensure the consistency of the art style in *Artiststyle18*, we manually selected the samples from *Wikiart* dateset (containing 52757 images), and five experts who have over ten years art experience participated in the selection process, which they select the images according to their specific artistic styles and authors.
+For example, to ensure the consistency of the art style in *Artiststyle18*, we manually selected the samples from *Wikiart* dateset (containing 52757 images), and 5 experts who have over 10 years art experience participated in the selection process, which they select the images according to their specific artistic styles and authors.
 - **Download**

 *Artiststyle18* can be downloaded [here](https://drive.google.com/drive/folders/1LjEfsn_qd4vITWnUJq8HTjq0OSrSIA-r?usp=drive_link)(Size = 246Mb).
 We will continue to expand the dataset in the future.